annesh07/Reproducibility-vimixr-on-simulations-and-gene-expression-data/README.md

     2) Tables in *Results/Tables*

+The session information is provided in the *sessionInfo.txt* file.
 To access the repository from Github, the user can clone the git repository or download the zip file from the ![](https://img.shields.io/static/v1?label=&message=Code&color=green) tab.